fuzzymfx/fuzzymfx.github.io/content/current.md

     The last day was churches, and shopping, and we returned back to Bangalore.
 We had amazing food, and drinks, and we danced, and sang, and laughed, and had the best time of our lives.

+3. I went on a major road trip with my dad from Bangalore to Bhubaneswar.
+We travelled through 1500 kms, and it took us a day and a half with a small halt near Nellore.
+I was shifting, and I returned home with a bunch of stuff that I wanted to keep.
+The most important on my bucket list was attending *Ratha Jaatra* before leaving, and I also had to sell my car.
+I had to meet my family, and friends, and say goodbye to them.
+I had to pack, and plan, and prepare for the move.
+I had to get my visa, and my tickets, and my insurance, and my housing, and my bank accounts, and my sim cards, and my luggage, and my documents, and everything.

+June and July had me cover entire western to eastern India, from beaches to ghats, the road trips were dreamy, magical, and I would cherish them for a lifetime.

 ###### June

+May was hectic.
+I turned 24, went back to home for a week, and spent an amazing time with family and friends.
+I am back in Bangalore now, and life is busy.

 Back in Bangalore, I finally got to building my own budget gaming PC with Akash, a senior from office.
 Coming from a PS5, a gaming PC did not make sense initially.
 I wanted to play competitive FPS( first-person shooting ) games with my mates but Valorant and CS2 are not cross-play compatible or present on PS, yet.
 A minimum budget windows CPU build seemed apt.

 I went with the AMD Ryzen 5 3400G with Radeon RX Vega 11 because it has [decent benchmarks](https://www.cpubenchmark.net/cpu.php?cpu=AMD+Ryzen+5+3400G) and has a built in GPU and I did not want to spend on an additional GPU **now**.
 This CPU is powered by two [8GB DDR4 RAM](https://www.amazon.in/G-SKILL-F4-3200C16S-8GVKB-Ripjaws-DDR4-3200MHz-CL16-18-18-38/dp/B01J6OA8RU?th=1) and the xmp profile set in BIOS to make them run at 1600 Mhz( max capacity ) each.
 The build is powered by a [Gigabyte B450M DS3H V2](https://www.gigabyte.com/Motherboard/B450M-DS3H-V2-rev-1x#kf) motherboard, without a wireless module, and a MSI cabinet with 6 fans.
 I am yet to achieve the maximum performance out of this build, and will update here soon.